 It’s hard to believe it’s been five year’s since we visited Jackson Hole, but time flies.
-We went there to check off another state and to try dogsledding, which you can read about for yourself.
+We went there to check off another state and to try dogsledding.
 One of my favorite places we visited was The Rose.
 This rugged, tourist town has a fairly competitive food and beverage scene.
 After a long day skiing, hunting, or shopping, people want to unwind.
 This restaurant and bar easily takes care of that wish.
 As the area’s first and only classically-inspired cocktail lounge, you can relax to the nightly entertainment.

 Great Falls, MT (population 58,701)

 - 280 miles from Calgary, Canada